alexplatz/mutch/README.md

 - it's reasonably functional under the hood
 - it's like 30 lines
 - it uses native, functional js syntax
 - did I mention it's just a function?
-No magic.

 ## Notes
 - I created this with performance in mind, but with the ultimate goal that it should be ergonomic and organic, so json deep equality is not explicitly supported